Kamosabe/streamqueue/ZeroMQ/3-sockets.md

 Conventional Sockets allow only strict one-to-one and in some cases one-to-many or many-to-one relationships between endpoints, whereas ZMQ sockets allowing many-to-many relationships.
 Therefore it is possible that a ZMQ socket may be connected to multiple endpoints, sending messages to them and simultaneously accepting incoming connections from multiple different endpoints.

-But there are more important difference between conventional sockets and ZMQ sockets.
+But there are more important differences between conventional sockets and ZMQ sockets.

 ZMQ sockets are asynchronous.
 Compared to the BSD sockets they are not blocking.
-The application can hand the message over to ZMQ and the process further instead of waiting the message to be send via the socket.
+The application can hand the message over to ZMQ and process further instead of waiting the message to be send via the socket.
 ZeroMQ will send the message in background.

-Also it does not matter if there is a destination available right now or not.
-If not ZMQ can enqueue the message and send it later when the receiver gets reconnected.
+Furthermore it does not matter if there is a destination available right now or not.
+If not, ZMQ can enqueue the message and send it later when the receiver gets reconnected.

 ### Socket API